 The Exploratory Angle to Software Testing

 As you might expect from the name, this testing method takes on a free-form approach to finding errors in software applications.
-Not that it happens with little planning, but strictly that no documentation or steps have been laid out for the tester before they engage with the application.
+Not that it happens with little planning, but strictly that there’s no documentation or steps directing the tester as they engage with the application.

 Test results from two different testers using the exploratory approach may look totally different, even though they were performed on the same piece of software.
 The tester, in this case, makes up the script as they actually use the software.